• Skip to primary navigation

 How To Make Your Own Eyeglass Cleaner

-Cleaning glasses with homemade eyeglass cleanerHow to make your own eyeglass cleaner
+Cleaning glasses with homemade eyeglass cleanerHow to make homemade eyeglass cleaner

 It takes approximately 1 minute to make this cleaner.
 And this DIY, I’m embarrassed to admit, has me happier than just about any other project on this blog.
 No more greasy coconut oil fingerprints on my glasses!